Shit Norwegians Say #2

 Me – “Ever heard of Eddie the Eagle?”

 I know it's really an attempt at sympathy, explaining that most Norwegians learn to ski from a very young age and therefore it becomes as natural as cycling or running.
-After all, cross-country skiing is just jogging on sticks.

 For those new to the blog, I tried to learn to ski earlier this year.
 I really did.
 Look!